RGShadow1001/data.rgshadow.github.com/README.md

-# 📦 THE S3-PRO ASSET VAULT
+# 📦 THE GREAT ASSET VAULT
 ### (A.K.A.
 The "Basement" of `rgshadow1001`)

 **"Hold on!
 You’re not supposed to be here.
 My AI is currently eating these raw pixels to gain consciousness.
 Please close the door quietly on your way out."**